 Members of the Waldorf community and friends or relatives of Waldorf students that determine a Waldorf student is missing should contact the local police department (641-585-2113) and the Office of Student Life (641-585-8160) and complete an incident report.
 This incident report can be filled with the Vice President of Student Life or an Area Coordinator or other Student Life Staff Member.
+There is also an online incident report in our security section of the webpage (Waldorf.edu).
 Student Life can be contacted at 641-585-8160.
-A person is missing when their whereabouts are unknown or unexplained for a period that would be regarded as highly unusual or suspicious by persons familiar with the student's plans, habits and routines.
+A person is missing when their whereabouts are unknown or unexplained for a period that would be regarded as highly unusual or suspicious by persons familiar with the student's plans, habits, and routines.